ralmeid2/COSC595-Implementation/README.md

-GOMOKU-FULLSTACK: A Simple Full Stack Web App that Allows you to Play Gomoku, a Japanese Board Game
-Author: Claire Grady
+# St Edmund's College Display
+#### Authors: Andy Taylor, Ben Burton, Claire Grady.
+Kevin Murphy, Renan Massari, Sandeep Kaur, and Sharon Harrison

-Version 1.0
+#### Version 1.0

+### First run (or after installing new dependencies):
+1. `cd` into backEnd directory
+2. install dependencies: `yarn`
+3. `cd` into frontEnd directory
-1. install dependencies: yarn
+4. install dependencies: `yarn`

+### To run the app:

-2. cd into the gomoku_service directory
+1. `cd` into the backEnd directory
-3. start the server: yarn run dev
+2. start the server: `yarn run dev`
-4. cd into the gomoku_react directory
+3. `cd` into the frontEnd directory
-5. start the app: yarn start
+4. start the app: `yarn start`

-6. go to localhost: 3000
-7. server is hosted on port 8080
+Client will be running on http://localhost:3000 and server will be running on http://localhost:8080

+### Routes:
+* `/display`: The display page for the app
+* `/admin-options`: Can select different display modes and broadcast messages
+* `/add`: Can add a new daily notice
+* `/edit`: Can edit a daily notice
+* `/delete`: Can delete a daily notice
+* `/photo`: Can upload and remove photos from the database

 Postman Collection Link: https://www.getpostman.com/collections/1393d5f5a1c6e2396bbd

 MongoDB Credentials: email: clairegrady@me.com password: cosc594groupa

 User Credentials for Gomoku: username: admin and password: admin have been setup.
 Alternatively, you can just register as a new user.

-test